SmnKmr01/SSIS/README.md

 # SSIS
-This ia SSIS end to end project
+This is a SSIS end to end project

 Go through it :)